Miles Fox

-Miles Fox is an American football Defensive Tackle for the BC Lions in the Canadian Football League.
-Was invited to Mini Camp with the Buffalo Bills in 2022.
-Former Defensive Tackle for Wake Forest University Demon Deacons of the Atlantic Coast Conference (ACC).
+Miles Fox (born January 23, 1997) is an American professional football defensive tackle for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+He played college football for the Wake Forest Demon Deacons of the Atlantic Coast Conference (ACC).
 Prior to playing for Wake Forest as a graduate transfer, he attended and played football for the Old Dominion University Monarchs of Conference USA (C-USA).
 At Old Dominion, he earned 2017 All-Conference USA Honorable Mention honors.
 In 2020, at Wake Forest, he was named to the Associated Press’ (AP) All-ACC First Team, ACC Media and Coaches’ All-ACC Third Team, Phil Steele’s All-ACC Fourth Team, as well as nominated for the ACC's Piccolo Award, which recognizes the Conference's Comeback Player of the Year, based on Fox's 2020 season performance after having suffered a ruptured Achilles tendon in Spring 2019 and missing the entire 2019 season due to the injury.
 In 2021, he was named to the All-ACC Second Team by the AP, Phil Steele, Athlon Sports, and Lindy's Sports.

-High school career
+Early life

 Fox attended and played football at Collins Hill High School in Suwanee, Georgia, where he was a team captain for both his junior and senior seasons.

 As a senior, he earned Gwinnett Daily Post Defensive Player of the Week honors for his performance against Central Gwinnett High School, in which he posted nine tackles, three tackles for loss, three sacks, and two quarterback hurries.
 He also recorded 16 tackles and four tackles for loss against Norcross High School.
 He earned Class 7A First Team All-County and First Team All-Region 6 honors after recording 80 tackles, eight sacks, and one fumble recovery.

 As a part of the class of 2015, he was a three-star college football recruit prospect.
 He committed to attend and play college football at Old Dominion University of Conference USA in Norfolk, Virginia, over scholarship offers from Arizona State, Iowa, Georgia Tech, Middle Tennessee, Georgia State, Kent State, and South Alabama.